hsheth2/hsheth2.github.io/v4/projects.markdown

 ## Hackathon Projects

 I've competed in a bunch of different hackathons.
-The code that we write during hackathons is pretty hacky, and may require [minimal configuration and tweaking](https://xkcd.com/1742/) to get running.
+The code that we write during hackathons isn't pretty, and may require [minimal configuration and tweaking](https://xkcd.com/1742/) to get working.

 - [Opinionate](https://github.com/hsheth2/opinionate) - MIT Blueprint 2015 🥈
 - [Pinpoint](https://github.com/hsheth2/pinpoint) - MIT Blueprint 2016